LynxxHub/FXServer-.NET/lx-connect/README.md

 - **⚙️ Easy Configuration**: Comes with a straightforward JSON configuration, allowing easy customization and adjustment to fit server requirements.

-- **📈 Queue Analytics**: Provides real-time updates to players about their queue status, including position and waiting time, enhancing transparency and communication.

 - **🧹 Periodic Cleanup**: Automatically cleans up old entries from the queue, maintaining smooth and efficient operation without manual intervention.

-- **👥 Dynamic Player Count Adjustment**: Allows server admins to dynamically adjust the maximum player count with simple in-game commands, providing flexibility in server management.

 - **🌍 Multilingual Support**: Ready for multilingual integration, accommodating a diverse player base with various language preferences.